 9th August 2023

-In its simplest form, property peer to peer investing means lending money to a property developer (this is the money you invest) for the duration of a property development project.
+In its simplest form, property peer-to-peer investing means lending money to a property developer (this is the money you invest) for the duration of a property development project.

-If you invest in a peer to peer loan, you are like the bank, loaning money for a fixed period of time (known as the term), for a fixed return.
+If you invest in a peer-to-peer loan, you are like the bank, loaning money for a fixed period of time (known as the term) for a fixed return.
 Interest payments will be made periodically or, in some cases, at the end of the loan term.
-The loan is usually secured against the property,, which means that if something happens, the developers have to sell the property and pay back the peer to peer loan investors first, before paying back shareholders (equity crowdfunding investors).
+The loan is usually secured against the property, which means that if something happens, the developers have to sell the property and pay back the peer-to-peer loan investors first before paying back shareholders (equity crowdfunding investors).

 Some peer-to-peer lending platforms require security in order to further secure investor funds.
 Whilst this does not guarantee that an investor will receive their funds back if a project does not go to plan, there is a better chance that the funds will be recoverable.